q-viper/SmogDetection-1/PROJECT README.md

 # Smog Detection Project

 A project by **Planet-Earth** (#sg_planetearth) study group in Facebook Secure and Private AI Scholarship Challenge 2019.
 **_Check out our web-app we have deployed at https://smog4000.onrender.com/.
-At this site, you can upload your street/highway images and test the accuracy of our classification system._** Although it works on all images, you can get best results on highway images.
+At this site, you can upload your street/highway images and test the accuracy of our classification system._** Although it works on all images, you can get the best results on highway images.
 ___
 ## Part 1: Project summary

 ### Description:
 Smog Detection project has been created as a collaborative team effort between Facebook Secure and Private AI Scholars on #sg_planetearth.
-The main focus of the group is to provide Deep Learning solutions to solve most concerning real world problems, such as Climate Change, Food Security, Plastic Pollution, Deep Fake, Oceanic Pollution, Industrial Nuclear Waste, Clean Energy and more(using AI for social good).
+The main focus of the group is to provide Deep Learning solutions to solve most concerning real-world problems, such as Climate Change, Food Security, Plastic Pollution, Deep Fake, Oceanic Pollution, Industrial Nuclear Waste, Clean Energy and more(using AI for social good).
 Currently, our team is focusing on Smog and Fog detection on highways.</br>

 ### Why is it important?
 Why should we care?
 The sudden appearance of smog and/or fog on the highway more often than not causes serious and sometimes fatal accidents.
 Smog is the main agent for severe air pollution.
 It can aggravate health problems including problems with breathing and sleeping, as well as it can inversely damage plants and forest cover.</br>